Dan Inglis F00 is a singer, multi-instrumentalist, voice teacher, choral conductor, and arranger based in Easthampton, Massachusetts.

 Recent and Upcoming Courses

 The Hampshire College Chorus is a performing ensemble that teaches vocal and musical skills.
 It presents a wide variety of accompanied and a cappella choral literature in several performances throughout the year.
 Class covers vocal technique, musicianship and music literacy, sight-singing through movable do solfege, ensemble skills, and pronunciation in various languages.
-All students will be expected to spend 6 hours per week preparing their music for rehearsal, creating simple voice recordings, writing two 1-2 page concert reports, and participating in two or more performances.
+All students will be expected to spend 6 outside hours per week learning and preparing their music, creating simple voice recordings, writing a few 1-2 page papers, and participating in two or more performances.
 Students enrolling at the 200 level (by instructor permission) will also prepare more challenging music with a higher level of independence while 100-level class material is covered.
 The ability to sing on pitch is a requirement, for which auditions will be held on the first day of class.
 Otherwise, this course is open to all, and the ability to read music is not a prerequisite.